08 Apr Well, it’s April . . .

 Raking?
 Not yet.
-With the soil supersaturated and our lawn not actively growing yet, raking can be very hard on a vulnerable lawn often times doing more harm than good, by raking up and removing or damaging healthy living grass not tightly held by the wet soggy soil.
+With the soil supersaturated and our lawns not actively growing yet, raking can be very hard on a vulnerable lawn, oftentimes doing more harm than good by raking up and removing or damaging healthy, living grass not tightly held by the wet soggy soil.
 So let things warm up and dry out a bit more before heading outside with a rake.

 Should you apply crabgrass pre-emergent?
 Not yet.
 Most crabgrass pre-emergent’s active ingredients last about 6-9 weeks on the soil surface.
 Since crabgrass will not germinate until soil temps are consistently 55 degrees or above, you run the risk of applying too early and wasting your application.
 The spring rains will rinse away your pre-emergent and the 6-8 weeks of pre-emergent coverage will be over, right before the crabgrass starts germinating.